314szke/NNCS/README.md

 The path to Breach can be changed in the **Initialize.m** function.
 ### Repository structure

+The entry point of the repository is in the **main** folder.
+It contains the scripts to create and retrain neural network controllers.
+Additionally, the **retraining_experiment.m** handles the execution of extensive experimentation with different configuration options and **run_unittests.m** can be used to run all available unittests.

+The Simulink models are in the **models** folder and the Signal Temporal Logic (STL) specifications are in the **specification** folder.
+Additionally, there is a folder named **extras** which contain helper functions which are specific to given use cases.

+The experimentation script uses workspace binaries which are stored in the **bin** folder.
+The result of the experiments are new workspace binaries which are stored in the **results** folder.
 ## Adding a new use case

 ## Experiments